aquaflamingo/ipfs-repl/README.md

-# IPFS Shell
+# IPFS REPL
-A shell for IPFS
+A basic REPL for IPFS